Understanding Business Valuation Methods: A Comprehensive Guide

 1. Discounted Cash Flow (DCF) Analysis

 DCF calculates the present value of expected future cash flows by discounting them using a required rate of return.
-This method considers the time value of money and factors in business-specific risks.
+This method takes into account the time value of money and incorporates business-specific risks.
 DCF is particularly useful for assessing the value of companies with predictable cash flows.

 2. Capitalization of Earnings